sentry-demos/next-js/README.md

 - Capture the user
 - Associate commits (make sure that your GitHub repo is integrated into your Sentry organization)
 - Manaully upload source maps using `sentry-cli`
 - Automatically upload source maps using the `sentry-webpack-plugin`.
-(Use with `npm run start`.
+(Use with `npm run start`/production.
 This is an alternative to manually uploading source maps)

 Official documentation:
 - [Sentry JavaScript](https://docs.sentry.io/platforms/javascript/)